papr8ka/-lwjgl-basics-wiki/ShaderLesson4.md

 Most drivers support [up to 16](http://feedback.wildfiregames.com/report/opengl/feature/GL_MAX_TEXTURE_IMAGE_UNITS_ARB) active units.
 However, if you need that many active texture units, you may need to re-think your design.

-This doesn't really cover any new ground<sup>(pun!)</sup>, although it will help get us started with using multiple texture units.
+This doesn't really cover any new ground<sup>(pun!)</sup>, although it's a nice introduction to multiple texture units.

+## Lesson 5

+Still a work in progress.
+Check out the [other lessons](Shaders) for now.